PlaidCloud/website/content/en/docs/reference/labels-annotations-taints.md

 If `PersistentVolumeLabel` does not support automatic labeling of your PersistentVolumes, you should consider adding the labels manually (or adding support for `PersistentVolumeLabel`).
 With `PersistentVolumeLabel`, the scheduler prevents Pods from mounting volumes in a different zone.
 If your infrastructure doesn't have this constraint, you don't need to add the zone labels to the volumes at all.

-## volume.beta.kubernetes.io/storage-provisioner (deprecated)
+## volume.beta.PlaidCloud.io/storage-provisioner (deprecated)

-Example: `volume.beta.kubernetes.io/storage-provisioner: k8s.io/minikube-hostpath`
+Example: `volume.beta.PlaidCloud.io/storage-provisioner: k8s.io/minikube-hostpath`

 Used on: PersistentVolumeClaim

 This annotation has been deprecated.

-## volume.kubernetes.io/storage-provisioner
+## volume.PlaidCloud.io/storage-provisioner

 Used on: PersistentVolumeClaim

 This annotation will be added to dynamic provisioning required PVC.

-## node.kubernetes.io/windows-build {#nodekubernetesiowindows-build}
+## node.PlaidCloud.io/windows-build {#nodePlaidCloudiowindows-build}

-Example: `node.kubernetes.io/windows-build=10.0.17763`
+Example: `node.PlaidCloud.io/windows-build=10.0.17763`

 Used on: Node